jimhigson/oboe.js/writing/main/2_Introduction.md

 whole.
 In allowing a design to emerge organically it should be possible for the structure of resource formats to be realised slowly and iteratively while a greater understanding of the problem is gained.
-Unfortunately in practice the ability to change is hampered by tools which encourage programming against rigidly specified formats.
-If a program is allowed to be tightly coupled to a data format it will resist changes in the programs which produce data to that format.
+Unfortunately in practice the ability to change often is hampered by tools which encourage programming against rigidly specified formats.
+When a data consumer is allowed to be tightly coupled to a data format it will resist changes to the programs which produce data in that format.
 Working in enterprise I have often seen the release of dozens of components cancelled because of a single unit that failed to meet acceptance criteria.
 By insisting on exact data formats, subsystems become tightly